zoot101/dehydrated-hook-luadns/README.md

 It has worked very well for the author to date, so hopefully it will be of use to someone else!

-It has only been tested on Debian Bookworm and Trixie at the time of writing but should work on any distro with the below dependencies installed.
+It has been tested on Debian Bookworm and Trixie, and also [IPFire](https://ipfire.org) at the time of writing but should work on any distro with the below dependencies installed.

 * curl